darkfriend/isNumber.js/readme.md

 Methods
 * isNumber - check variable on number
 * isInt - check variable on integer
-* inFloat - check variable on float
+* isFloat - check variable on float

 ## How Install